Picture of The JBL Flip 6 speaker while recharging.

 Also, the battery gauge normally shows battery recharging status.
 I.e. As long as charging continues, one of the progress lights in the meter blinks white.
 And, as mentioned, the gauge fully darkens when charging wraps up.
 But if the meter still blinks after several hours on the charge, then chances are, recharging is not working correctly.

-Thus when you notice that the speaker is not recharging, even though it should be, you’ll want to check out why, and figure out how to fix this problem.
-So in this piece, we offer reasons why the JBL Flip 6 may not charge when you connect it to power.
-Then we give possible fixes for this seen-often issue.
+Thus when the speaker does not charge, check out why.
+Then figure out how to fix this problem.
+So in this piece, we offer several reasons.
+Then we give possible solutions to help.

 As we stated above, it’s normal that the battery status meter pulses red when the battery is about dead.
-But again, the light should switch to a blinking white when you connect the speaker to a working USB-C charger, and the charger to a power outlet, and battery recharging begins.
+But again, the light should switch to a blinking white when you connect the charger.

-Normally though, this gauge stays dark except for just after you press any button on the speaker and the unit is ON.
-In that case, the gauge lights white when the battery is not getting near dead.
-It can look as follows.
+Normally though, this gauge stays dark except for just after you press any button when unit is ON.
+In that case, the gauge lights white when the battery is not near dead.

-Picture of the dark battery gauge on the JBL Flip 6 speaker.
+Picture of the battery gauge.
+Showing that the JBL Flip 6 has a full charge.

-The dark battery gauge on the JBL Flip 6 speaker.
+The battery gauge.
+Showing that the JBL Flip 6 has a full charge.

-If the meter light does not change to flashing white when you plug the charger into the speaker, then several issues might cause this.
+But the meter light may not change to flashing white when you connect the charger.
+If not, then several issues might cause this.
 We list these below thus.

 1.The Power Outlet May Not Be Hot